 - Property damage

-This list is not exhaustive; our Cleveland car accident attorneys can help you determine the potential worth of your claim and will help you fight for the maximum recovery you deserve.
+This list is not exhaustive; our car accident attorneys in Cleveland, OH can help you determine the potential worth of your claim and will help you fight for the maximum recovery you deserve.

 Contact Our Team Today

 If you were injured or your loved one was killed in a car accident and you believe someone else was at fault, reach out to The Mellino Law Firm for a free case evaluation.
 We have more than three decades of legal experience and are prepared to assist you every step of the way.
-Our firm only accepts select cases in order to better provide our clients with focused attention and personalized representation.
+Our Cleveland car accident lawyers only accept select cases in order to better provide our clients with focused attention and personalized representation.

 Schedule a no-cost consultation with our legal team today; call (440) 276-3535 or fill out and submit an online contact form.